|Apply to our Emergency Medicine Residency Program|

 Board Review reimbursement

 Paid attendance during PGY-3 to attend Ohio ACEP Board Review Course or equivalent.

 Moonlighting is available for third year EM residents in good standing who achieve equal to or higher than the 80th percentile on the immediate previous inservice examination.
 If a resident moonlights, it will be treated in the same fashion as any residency work and will need to conform to duty hour regulations.

 UH Case Medical Center recognized holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
 Each resident will have at least one holiday off.
 When working on a holiday, pay is time-and-a-half.
-In addition to that, for every 2 holidays worked, you will be rewarded with one less shift during an EM block – only 1 credit can be used per block.

 University Hospitals Employee Benefits